chlorinejs-demos/webrepl/README.md

 and see the result.
 Remember, the script is run in **your** browser.
 You have been warned :)

 For more information see the chlorine [wiki](https://github.com/chlorinejs/chlorine/wiki).

+## Note
+WebREPL takes time to compile which may exceed cloud services' timeout to start applications.
+Deploying war files is often a better choice.

 ## License